DanOvando/marlin/docs/reference/create_critter.md

 - recruit_habitat:

-  Matrix or `NA`.
+  Matrix or `NULL`.
 Habitat matrix used to distribute new recruits.
-  Defaults to adult habitat of the first season block when `NA`.
+  Defaults to adult habitat of the first season block when `NULL`.

 - seasons: